It’s Not a Visa—but U.S. Citizens Will Need to Register and Pay a Fee to Travel to Europe in 2024

 Europe is the most-visited region in the world and has always been a very popular destination for U.S. travelers.
-After pandemic travel restrictions were dropped across Europe in 2022 and as Americans plot future journeys to the continent once again, they should be aware that the rules for entry into the European Schengen Zone will soon change.
+After pandemic travel restrictions were dropped across Europe in 2022 and as U.S. citizens plot future journeys to the continent once again, they should be aware that the rules for entry into the European Schengen Zone will soon change.

 Here’s everything you need to know about the new ETIAS process.